 - No mineral oil

-Undoubtedly, the best natural cutting boards, in my opinion, are Urthware.
+Undoubtedly, the best natural cutting boards, in my opinion, are Treeboard .

-We have been using Urthware cutting boards for years now and I can say that nothing happens to them.
-They are thick and smooth, look gorgeous and of such great quality!
-After we started using one by Urthware, nothing else can compare to it even remotely.
-Instead of mineral oil, the maker uses organic coconut oil, beeswax, and carnauba wax to finish his boards.
+Indeed, they are thick and smooth, look gorgeous, and are of such great quality!
+We have started using this hard maple cutting board by Treeboard (use the IREAD5 discount code for a 5% discount).
+Honestly, no other cutting board can compare to it even remotely.
+Treeboard makes their cutting boards from such kinds of hardwood as maple, ash, and oak.
+Instead of mineral oil, the maker uses organic linseed oil (aka flaxseed oil) and organic plant-based carnauba wax to finish the boards.
 To specify, carnauba wax is a food-grade wax which the USDA National Organic Program allows for use on organic food.

 Above all, wood is a good material for cutting boards because it dries and does not leave moisture for the growth of bacteria.